Skip to main content

 • Housing (buying vs CA average): ~$1,300/month saved

-Add in city-owned electricity, expanding solar adoption, and 6-15 minute commutes to major medical and employment hubs, and the savings compound every single month.
+Add in city-owned electricity, expanding solar adoption, and 6-15 minute commutes to major medical and employment hubs, and monthly cost differences may accumulate over time depending on individual expenses and housing structure.

-That’s a paid-off car, a major remodel, or years of future flexibility - all unlocked by choosing the right city, not a cheaper lifestyle.
+That’s a paid-off car, a major remodel, or years of future flexibility - outcomes depend on location, financing decisions, and long-term housing plans.

 What Do Current Homebuying Trends Reveal?